mediaexplorer74/DodoArchipelago/README.md

 ## About

 It's only PoC (Proove-of-Concept).
 No consumer details.
 Devs only.

+Game play is very specific ("strange random world exploration/generation").
+The project is in alpha state (so, memory leaks, hangs/halts, etc.)

 This is my *veeery quuuick* UWP "port" of [The Dodo Archipelago](https://rouli.itch.io/the-dodo-archipelago) exploration game.
 At now draft / early bird / proto.
 To be continued...
-So, at now it only "walker" via empty world with empty inventary! :))))
+So, at now it only "walker" (use WASD ad L.Control for SuperDodo activation :))))

 Main goal: do more exploration of special game "frameworks" such FMOD and port it to Windows 10 Mobile....
+However, Andromeda-like x86/x64-cpu based tablet (with keyboard) is best thing for this game, I think ;)

 ## Screenshot(s)